zmwangx/storyboard/docs/source/metadata-cli.rst

 --ffprobe-bin=NAME
             The name or path of the ffprobe binary, which should be on the system or environment's search path.
-The binay is guessed from OS type if this option is not specified (e.g., ``ffprobe`` on OS X and Linux, and ``ffprobe.exe`` on Windows).
+The binary is guessed from OS type if this option is not specified (e.g., ``ffprobe`` on OS X and Linux, and ``ffprobe.exe`` on Windows).